Flexible Moral Hazard Problems with Adverse Selection: Introduction

-We focus on scenarios where the agent's cost of selecting an output distribution is moment-based, characterized by an effort function that specifies the effort needed to produce each output with certainty.
-The cost associated with any distribution is determined solely by the expectation of the effort function over this distribution.
-This expectation is referred to as the \textit{aggregate effort} of the distribution.
-With a moment-based cost function, the contract that implements a specific output distribution compensates the agent with a constant payment and an additional payment proportional to the effort function if the realized output is in the support of this distribution, and provides no greater incentives for producing outputs outside of the support (\cite{georgia22}).
+We focus on scenarios where the agent's cost of choosing an output distribution is moment-based: it depends solely on the expectation of a function over this distribution.
+This function, interpreted as the effort function, specifies the effort needed to produce each output with certainty.
+The corresponding expectation is interpreted as the \textit{aggregate effort} needed to generate the distribution.
+Aggregate effort plays a central role in the decision problems of both parties.
+In the absence of adverse selection, we show that the principal's profit-maximizing problem reduces to selecting an aggregate effort level to implement.
+Under adverse selection, how the aggregate effort is distributed across different output levels becomes important in the design problem.

-A prominent feature of our model is that the principal is equipped with two tools to design contracts.
-The first tool, the \textit{power} of a contract, measures the steepness of the contract and determines the level of aggregate effort exerted by the agent.
-The second tool, the \textit{range} of a contract, is the set of outputs where the contract provides maximal production incentives.
-It regulates the support of the output distribution and restricts how this aggregate effort is exerted by the agent.
-With adverse selection, the first tool is used to motivate different types of agents to exert aggregate efforts whose levels are preferable to the principal, while the second tool assists with screening agents by restricting them to focus on producing outputs within the contract ranges.
+A prominent feature of our model is that the principal is equipped with two instruments to design contracts.
+The first instrument, the \textit{power} of a contract, measures the steepness of the contract and determines the level of aggregate effort the agent exerts.
+A contract with a higher power generally induces the agent to work more.
+The second instrument, the \textit{range} of a contract, denotes the set of outputs for which the contract provides maximal production incentives.
+The support of any output distribution implemented by the contract is necessarily a subset of its range.
+Under adverse selection, the power instrument motivates different types of agents to exert aggregate effort levels preferred by the principal, while the range instrument facilitates screening, confining agents to produce outputs within designated contract ranges.

-Contract range is a crucial design element in the model.
-It captures the principal's trade-off between enhancing expected production and reducing information rents.
-Expanding the contract ranges increases the set of output distributions that can be implemented by the contracts, which leads to a weakly higher expected level of production.
-Conversely, by narrowing the contract ranges, the principal can tailor each contract more specifically to each type of agent, making it less appealing to the other type.
-In this way, she may reduce the screening cost incurred.
+Contract range is a key design element in the model.
+It captures the principal's trade-off between enhancing production value and reducing information rents.
+Expanding the contract ranges broadens the set of output distributions that can be implemented, thereby increasing the expected value of production.
+Conversely, narrowing the contract ranges allows the principal to tailor contracts more specifically to each agent type, making them less appealing to the other type.
+In this way, the principal reduces the screening costs incurred.